BaderAlshaya/Hangman/README.md

 To build or run an optimized version, use `cargo --release`.

-Run `cargo test` to test the current version.
+Use `cargo test` to run the unit tests for the current version.

 ### License